-Gulf Shores is a decidedly white-collar city, with fully 85.39% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Gulf Shores is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gulf Shores who work in sales jobs (25.49%), management occupations (13.24%), and food service (9.45%).
+Gulf Shores is a decidedly white-collar city, with fully 89.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Gulf Shores is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Gulf Shores who work in sales jobs (19.68%), management occupations (15.16%), and food service (10.59%).

 One of the nice things about Gulf Shores is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small city, Gulf Shores doesn't have a public transportation system that people use to get to and from their jobs every day.
+Gulf Shores is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Gulf Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gulf Shores residents report their race to be White, followed by Asian.
-Important ancestries of people in Gulf Shores include Irish, English, Italian, and Dutch.
+Important ancestries of people in Gulf Shores include Irish, English, German, Italian, and Scots-Irish.

 The most common language spoken in Gulf Shores is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.